-- (a) Slide or tile method.
+- Slide or tile method.

-- (b) Tube method.
+- Tube method.

-- (c) Microplate method.
+- Microplate method.

-- (a) Slide Method: It is used mainly for emergency ABO Grouping especially in out door camps whole blood sample.
+- Slide Method: It is used mainly for emergency ABO Grouping especially in out door camps whole blood sample.

-Place one drop each of Anti-A, Anti-B and Anti-AB Monoclonal Antibodies on a slide.Now add one drop of whole blood sample to each of the antibodies.
+Place one drop each of Anti-A Monoclonal Antibodies on a slide.
+Now add one drop of whole blood sample to each of the antibodies.
 Mix the cells and antibodies with clean mixing stick & spread the mixture over an area of 2 cm.
 Rock the slide gently from side to side & observe for the agglutination within one minute.

-- (b) Tube Method: Take one drop each of Anti-A, Anti-B & Anti-AB Monoclonal Antibodies in three different test tubes.
-Make 3-4% red cell suspension of washed RBCs (to be tested) & add one drop to each tube.
-Shake well to mix the antibodies & cell suspension.Incubate for two minutes at room temperature & then centrifuge at 1000 rpm for one minute.
+- Tube Method: Take one drop each of Anti-A Monoclonal Antibodies in a test tubes.
+Make 3-4% red cell suspension of washed RBCs (to be tested) & add one drop to the tube.
+Shake well to mix the antibodies & cell suspension.
+Incubate for two minutes at room temperature & then centrifuge at 1000 rpm for one minute.
 Gently shake the tube in such a way to dislodge the pellet.
 If the red cells separate in one or more clumps, the reaction is positive.
-If shaking gives a homogeneous suspension again, the reaction is interpreted as negative. - (c) Microplate Method: Microplate method is ideal for testing large no. of blood samples.
+If shaking gives a homogeneous suspension again, the reaction is interpreted as negative. - Microplate Method: Microplate method is ideal for testing large no. of blood samples.
 Microplates are polystyrene plates having 96 small wells (either

 'v' shaped type, flat bottom or 'U' type).
-Add one drop each of Anti-A, Anti-B & Anti-AB Monoclonal Antibodies to different wells & add one drop of 2 - 4% cell suspension to all the 3 wells.
+Add one drop of Anti-A Monoclonal Antibodies to a well & add one drop of 2 - 4% cell suspension to the well.
 Gently shake to mix the antibodies and cells.
 Incubate at room temperature for 30 mins.